Rolled Oats and Steel Cut Oats – Is There a Difference?

 They all start from the same grains, but they are cut differently.
 Rolled oats are steamed slightly to make them cook faster, but otherwise, they aren’t any different from steel cut oats.

 So you see, rolled oats and steel cut oats are the same food, just cut differently.
-Saying they’re different in nutritional value is like saying a sandwich cut straight down the middle is healthier than a sandwich sliced diagonally into triangles!
+Saying they’re vastly different in nutritional value is like saying a sandwich cut straight down the middle is healthier than a sandwich sliced diagonally into triangles!

 But let’s compare the oats to see what all the differences are…